Namma Metro: Speed

 The system is designed for a maximum train speed of 80 km/h.
 However, the Research Design and Standards Organization (RDSO) fixed the speed at which trains are allowed to operate commercially as 67.50 km/h on straight sections, 35 km/h on curves, and 45 km/h in stations.

 Security

-The Karnataka State Industrial Security Force (KISF) is responsible for security on the Namma Metro.
+The Karnataka State Industrial Security Force (KSISF) is responsible for security on the Namma Metro.
 Bangalore Police conducted detailed mock drills at metro stations for the first time on 25 March 2017.
 Police officials stated that the drill was to assess readiness to deal with situations such as hoax bomb calls, terrorist infiltration, or attacks.
 Sniffer dogs, bomb detection and disposal squad, anti-sabotage squad, and Quick Reaction Teams (QRTs) were involved in the drill.
 Police had previously conducted basic mock drills, but this was the first one aimed toward dealing with specific threats.
 The chosen day was a Saturday, when crowds are usually larger, in order to make the drill more challenging for officers.
 The BMRCL had not informed of the drill in advance.